 Use college ranking lists to determine the reputations of different colleges.
 The ranking lists do tend to reflect and shape public opinion.
 While the exact ranking of a school will vary from list to list, the colleges that are consistently ranked highly do offer advantages while you're in college and after you graduate.

 Browse college ranking lists to discover new colleges that may be a good fit for you.
-You may not be familiar with Williams College or Pomona College, but Forbes ranked both of them within their top 20 colleges.
+You may not be familiar with UC San Diego or the University of Chicago, but Forbes ranked both of them within their top 20 colleges.
 There are literally thousands of colleges, and ranking lists can introduce you to excellent schools that may match what you're looking for in a college.

 Instead of just looking at overall college ranking lists, pay attention to lists that focus on criteria that matter to you.
 You can look at lists from Niche that rank schools based on "best technology" or "best food" if you care about those things.